syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 {% endhighlight %}

-## Hide Weekend
+## Hide Weekend days

-The Scheduler can be render based on the customized days.
-The customized days can be render based on the `WorkWeek` days.
-To customize the days, use the `ShowWeekend` property.
+The Scheduler can be customized to display only the working days, thus hiding the weekend days from it.
+The working days render based on the values given in the `WorkWeek` property.
+The days that are not mentioned in the `WorkWeek` collection is considered to be the weekend days and it can be hidden from the Scheduler by setting `false` to the `ShowWeekend` property.

-The following code example renders the scheduler with hiding weekend.
+The following code example renders the Scheduler by hiding the weekend days.

 {% highlight html %}